Obson/SimX/README.md

 There is currently no online help (none of the 'Help' buttons actually does anything) and there is no tutorial as yet.
 I have however written a document that describes its use  in investigating some of the propositions of Modern Money Theory, and plan to adapt this as an introductory tutorial.
+It's included here as rational-economics.pdf.

 More info will follow later...